How Does NATURAL Soap Work?

-Molecules that readily mix with water are hydrophilic.
+Water and anything that will mix with water are hydrophilic.

-Molecules that readily mix with oil are hydrophobic.
+Oil and anything that will mix with oil are hydrophobic.

-Since we all know that water and oil do not mix, then we also know that hydrophilic and hydrophobic compounds do not mix.
+We all know that when water and oil are mixed they separate.
+Hydrophilic and hydrophobic compounds just do not mix.

-Two other words we need to know are polar and nonpolar.
+Whether molecules are polar or non-polar determines how well they mix. together.
 Nonpolar compounds, like oil and grease, cannot dissolve in water.
 Polar compounds can dissolve in water.

 Most of what we call dirt is grease or oil which will not come off with just water.
 This is because oil and grease are non-polar, which means they will not dissolve in the water.

-When greasy dirt or oil is mixed with soapy water, the soap molecules arrange themselves into tiny clusters called micelles.
+When greasy dirt, fat, or oil is mixed with soapy water, the soap molecules arrange themselves into tiny clusters called micelles.

-The water-loving (hydrophilic) part of the soap molecules sticks to the water and points outwards, forming the outer surface of the micelle.
+The water-loving (hydrophilic) head of the soap molecules sticks to the water and points outwards, forming the outer surface of the micelle.

-The oil-loving (hydrophobic) parts stick to the oil and trap oil in the center where it can't come into contact with the water.
+The oil-loving (hydrophobic) tail sticks to the oil and trap oil in the center where it can't come into contact with the water.

-With the oil tucked safely in the center, the micelle is soluble in water.
+With the oil trapped safely in the center, the micelle is soluble in water.
 As the soapy water is rinsed away the greasy dirt goes along with it.
-Micelle Picture from Wikipedia

 Ever wonder why it is easier to clean dirty, greasy hands (and other things) in hot or warm water rather than cold water?
 It is because the fats and oils soften or melt in hot water, which allows them to attach more readily to the hydrophobic end of the soap molecule.
 In turn, that makes it easier to rinse away.